Dr. Paul Weber

 In addition, an idea that was discussed as part of the grant--the construction of a residential Photovoltaic (PV) system using the Cool Mirror film--became a Senior Project that was pursued in 2010-2011 (scroll down to Team ISS) and then continued in 2011-2012 by Team International Solar Innovations (ISI).
-The current group of students, Team Helio-Tech, is pursuing a Building Integrated PhotoVoltaic (BIPV) vertical window module.
-All three groups have been senior students from the areas of mechanical, electrical, and computer engineering.
+Two subsequent groups of students, Team Helio-Tech and Team Solar Film Innovations, have developed Building Integrated PhotoVoltaic (BIPV) and Building Applied PhotoVoltaic (BAPV) vertical window and window blinds modules.
+All four groups have been senior students from the areas of mechanical, electrical, and computer engineering.
 The grant money, meanwhile, is being used to investigate smaller-scale mobile and low-cost applications.

 Vermilion Point Project

 I am also currently working with faculty from across campus (engineering, biology, parks & rec, etc.) on a project at the old life saving station at Vermilion Point.
 More details will hopefully be posted soon.

 UMD Solar Project

 While at UMD, I worked on an interdisciplinary solar project with Prof. Scott Norr, Dr. Stan Burns, Mr. Tom Ferguson (all of ECE/SCSE), and Dr. Dan Pope (MIE) at UMD.
 More information can be found in the following PowerPoint Presentation.